executablebooks/.github/CONTRIBUTING.md

 In addition to using `pre-commit` at the command line, we also [use a `pre-commit` CI/CD service](https://pre-commit.ci/) in most of our repositories.
 This will check any new Pull Request to make sure it passes the pre-commit checks.
 If not, it will **automatically** make a commit to that PR to ensure that it passes the pre-commit checks.

+Periodically, the CI/CD workflow will automatically upgrade our pre-commit dependencies in `.pre-commit-config.yaml`, and make the needed changes to our repository to make tests pass.
+In general, we should accept these PRs as-is and merge them in quickly so that we are not out of date with our pre-commit dependencies.

 ### To run pre-commit for all files at once